Abstract

 *log-lisp-errors-p*

 Whether unhandled errors in handlers should be logged.
-See also*LISP-ERRORS-LOG-LEVEL*
+See also*LISP-ERRORS-LOG-LEVEL*.
+The default value isT.

 [Special variable]